 Block Wood car park in Ceri Forest is situated off the B4368, three miles south of the village of Kerry.

 The OS grid reference is SO 149 862.

 Car parking in Block Wood car park is free of charge.

-The Cider House car park, which is managed by Powys County Council, is on the B4355.
+The Cider House car park at the start of the Kerry Ridgeway is managed by Powys County Council.
+It is located on the B4355.

 The nearest train station is in Newtown.

 Newtown is served by bus services 41 and 81.

 For details of public transport visit Traveline Cymru's website.

 Is there anything wrong with this page?
 Give us your feedback.